sayrer/be_excellent/draft-sayre-modpod-excellent.md

 ##0-12 days

 Anyone appointed to moderate an IETF mailing list (such as a WG chair, or an IETF list moderator) can prevent posting from anyone for twelve days, either through outright blocking or screening, with no transparency aside from informing the person being moderated.
+The person appointed to moderate the list can send a message along the lines of "we've asked some people to take a break".
+Everyone following closely will know anyway.

 Hopefully, this action will be used only for a day or two.
 This capability is good, because there's no shame.
 It is not to be used in "Last Call" situations, as those have a time limit as well.
 Twelve days might seem like a long time, but the policy is intended to cover all times of year.

 Anyone can start a blog, or CC an email to a non-IETF list.
 There are many venues not subject to IETF moderation.

-However, it may be that the IETF audience's attention is being abused through IETF infrastructure, so that's why this action exists.
+It may be that the IETF audience's attention is being abused through IETF infrastructure, so that's why this action exists.

 ##12-24 days
 The moderator or WG chair must inform an Area Director or the IETF Chair, as appropriate, and again inform the participant.

 ## 24-36 days

-If the problem persists this long, it is in BCP 83 or IETF Ombudsman territory, which quite likely might have started in the previous steps.
+If the problem persists this long, it is in BCP 83 or IETF Ombudsman territory (ED: the WG will have newer refs here), which quite likely might have started in the previous steps.
 At this point, it must be publicly pointed out.

+# Sympathy for the Devil

+The hazard in writing any document of this sort is that it seems to presume the authors and supporters are perfect.
+They are not.

+William Shakespeare notes this problem: "Hoist with his own petard".
+This phrase is archaic.
+It means a bomb-maker has been blown up by his own bomb.

+Everyone makes mistakes.
+The IETF will treat people with kindness and grace, but not endless patience.

 # Security Considerations